 The general conditions, including admissibility conditions, eligibility conditions, award criteria, evaluation and award procedure, legal and financial set-up for grants, financial and operational capacity and exclusion, and procedure are provided in parts A to G of the General Annexes

+Indicative budget: EUR 0.30 million from the 2026 budget

 4. Presidency event - Lithuania.
 Title of the event

 Please fill in.